cpsc362sw/assignments/project_proposal.md

     - by sharing information from company to user and allowing users to report to the company
   - Convenience
     - No need to talk to HR
-  - A secure comprehensive management suite for administrators

 Features include:
 - Time card system